-When it comes to diseases that causes death when untreated, Tuberculosis (TB) comes second to HIV (Report, World Health Organization).
+When it comes to diseases that cause death when untreated, Tuberculosis (TB) comes second to HIV (Report, World Health Organization).
 On 24th March, as the world commemorates World Tuberculosis Day, the prevalence of tuberculosis globally cannot be ignored.
-What’s unfortunate is that people at large are still ignorant of the true causes and symptoms of tuberculosis, making TB treatment not only challenging, but also a growing concern for healthcare organizations.
+What’s unfortunate is that people at large are still ignorant of the true causes and symptoms of tuberculosis, making TB treatment not only challenging but also a growing concern for healthcare organizations.

 There are several myths and misconceptions about tuberculosis that needs attention and awareness.
 Not surprisingly, this year, the theme of World Tuberculosis Day is to find Leaders who can educate and help people to fight the disease.
 Even small contributions, like organizing a first-aid camp, newspaper articles, conferences or even a talk series on tuberculosis, can go a long way in creating awareness on TB infection and its prevention.